 ethnic groups may have origin stories. the jewish people’ origin story is written in an ancient text called the torah. the torah is also known as the five books of moses.

-the torah tells of a man, abraham or abram, who is consider judaism’s patriarch judaism. his wife, sarah or sara, is the matriarch. abraham was born in the city of ur in a land now known as iraq. one of abraham’s major contributions was his promotion of the religious belief of their being one god. this belief is called monotheism.
+the torah tells of a man, abraham or abram, who is consider judaism’s patriarch. his wife, sarah or sara, is the matriarch. abraham was born in the city of ur in a land now known as iraq. one of abraham’s major contributions was his promotion of the religious belief of there being one god. this belief is called monotheism.

 chapter 12 of the torah, also called “lech lecha” tells the story as follows: “and the lord [god] said to abram, “go forth from your land and from your birthplace and from your father’s house, to the land that i will show you. and i will make you into a great nation, and i will bless you, and i will aggrandize your name, and [you shall] be a blessing. and i will bless those who bless you, and the one who curses you i will curse, and all the families of the earth shall be blessed in you.”